lbrn/lbrn-jekyll/summer-research/applications.markdown

 3. An official copy of your current college transcript–to be sent by your college directly to (best to request one after you receive your Fall/Winter semester final grades and that it shows your courses for the Spring semester) **OR** submit an unofficial copy (PDF or JPEG) of your current college transcript.

-4. All documents will be submitted within the Application Form.
+4. All documents will be submitted within the online Application Form.

 [Prospective Undergraduate mentor list (click to view)][5]